Abdelmohaymn/face_detection/README.md

 2. Open the project in Android Studio.

-3. Build the project and run it on an Android device or emulator with camera support.
+3. Build the project and run it on an Android device.

 ## Usage